codica2/mina-multideploy/README.md

 # Mina multideploy

-Useful tool for parallel deploying on multiple servers with [mina](https://github.com/mina-deploy/mina).
+A useful tool for parallel deployment on multiple servers with [mina](https://github.com/mina-deploy/mina).

 ## How it works
 ![How it works](https://raw.githubusercontent.com/codica2/mina-multideploy/master/docs/images/how-it-works.gif)

-This gem will help you deploy the application on multiple servers in parallel.
-It takes original mina `deploy.rb` file, changes `application_name`, `domain` and starts deploying process.
+This gem will help you to deploy the application on multiple servers simultaneously.
+It takes original mina `deploy.rb` file, changes `application_name`, `domain` and starts the deployment process.

 ## Installation
 Add this line to your application's Gemfile: